 The city is appreciated by residents and visitors alike for its friendliness and optimism.
 Brisbane enjoys a subtropical climate with humid summers and mild winters.
 The Brisbane River is a special feature, winding 115.5 kilometres through the city.

-Brisbane City Council manages Australia’s biggest local government budget at $3.1 billion for 2012/2013.
+Brisbane City Council manages Australia’s biggest local government budget at $3.1billion for 2017/2018.
 Its workforce of more than 7900 employees delivers core local government services such as public transport, urban management and city administration to a culturally diverse population.

-Council maintains 5,680km of roads and 1070km of bikeways and is focussed on easing traffic congestion through road improvements and better public transport.
+Council maintains 5,760km of roads and an extensive network of bikeways and is focused on easing traffic congestion through road improvements and better public transport.